michaelmangelsdorf/myth/spec.md

 Due to how interrupts work, code execution after power-on, reset or when an interrupt request is accepted, starts at address 0h.
 Page 0 should be reserved for handling these various cases, particularly the main interrupt service handler.

+##### Pages 1-31 Trap Handlers

+The TRAP instruction (*n) is a single-instruction subroutine call to an immediate address encoded in the opcode using 5 bits.
+The range of call target pages is therefore 0..31.
+Trap 0 is equivalent to causing an interrupt to happen: doing this calls page 0 and sets the BUSY flag.

-##### Page 1 - Register Store
+##### Page 32 (2000h) - Register Store

-I currently work with a 64k image in which the CPU registers are persisted starting at address 0100h (see my-tool project files), with the whole page being reserved.
+My-Tool persists the CPU registers in the 64k firmware image starting at page index 32, address 2000h (see my-tool project files), with the whole page being reserved.

-##### Page 2 - Text Buffers
+##### Page 33 (2100h) - Text Buffers

-Further, page 2 is used for two text buffers which my-tool used to communicate with the Myth VM: In dialog mode, a maximum of 127 bytes of the command line text is stored as a zero terminated string at address 0200h (input buffer).
-The VM is expected to respond by writing a zero terminated string not exceeding 127 characters into the output buffer at address 0280h.
+Further, page 33 is used for two text buffers which my-tool used to communicate with the Myth VM: In dialog mode, a maximum of 127 bytes of the command line text is stored as a zero terminated string at address 2100h (input buffer).
+The VM is expected to respond by writing a zero terminated string not exceeding 127 characters into the output buffer at address 2180h.

 The first byte of the output buffer should be monitored; when it becomes non-zero, this is a termination/ready signal from the VM.
-This implies that the output string should be written, with the first character last, overwriting the initial zero at 0280h.
+This implies that the output string should be written, with the first character last, overwriting the initial zero at 2180h put there by My-Tool before running the VM.

-##### Page 3 - Key
+##### Page 34 (2200h) - Key

-The firmware currently sets K to page 3, so that xK instructions set the B:O pointer to 3:x.
+The firmware currently sets K to page 34, so that xK instructions set the B:O pointer to 34:x.
 The xK instruction was implemented to have quick access to one "key" page of frequently used system variables.

 (A table of these will be maintained here)

-##### Page 5 - Stack and S4 Pointer
+##### Page 35 (2300h) - Stack and S4 Pointer

-The amenity pointer S4 is currently reserved as a system wide parameter stack pointer, and it is set to 5FFh, growing towards lower addresses.
-If your routines use it for other purposes, please restore its value.
+The amenity pointer P4 is currently reserved as a system wide parameter stack pointer, and it is set to 23FFh, growing towards lower addresses.
+If your routines use it for other purposes, you should restore its value on return.
 P1 can be used as a scratch register for P:O.

-##### Page 6 - Threading Heap and Threading Stack
+##### Page 36 (2400h) - Threading Stack

-To experiment with threaded code, amenity pointer S3 is currently reserved as a system wide threading stack pointer, set to 6FFh.
-S2 is reserved as the threading token pointer.
-If you use it for other purposes, please restore it.
+To experiment with threaded code, amenity pointer P3 is currently reserved as a system wide threading stack pointer, set to 24FFh.
+P2 is reserved as the threading token pointer.
+If you use it for other purposes, you should restore its value on return.

+#### Other Points

+- **Local Page Frames**
+Be aware that the local frame pointer in L decrements during subroutine nesting.
+Subroutines use the highest 9 bytes (F7h - FFh) for local variables L0-L8.
+The address of L0 is loaded into B:O by the LOCAL instruction.
+L1-L8 are accessible using GETPUT-instructions.
+In principal, the whole local page is available to the currently running subroutine.
+This implies a tradeoff between how much data you store in your local frames, and how long your subroutines are since they must stay clear of the local storage.

+- **Threaded Code**
+This is particular the firmware, but the subroutines implementing threaded code will use 80h as the implied page offset for interpreter-called code.

 #### Symbol Table